Intent

 EYFS

-In Early Years, children engage in scientific activities through their study and acquirement of Understanding the World (UW).
-Reception pupils follow the Early Years Curriculum for UW and are assessed initially against Development Matters criteria, moving to the Early Years Profile towards the end of their Reception year.
+In Early Years, children engage in scientific activities through their study and acquirement of Understanding the World (UTW).
+Reception pupils follow the Early Years Curriculum for UTW and are assessed initially against Development Matters criteria, moving to the Early Years Profile towards the end of their Reception year.

 Key Stage 1